 The current methods for predicting ground surface roughness are still in the first three stages.

-The management of the grinding process is in a nascent stage and the methods of controlling the product quality still passively and statically in almost all shop floors relies on measurement of the undulations (roughness) on the workpiece surface.
+The management of the grinding process is in a nascent stage and the methods of controlling the product quality still passively and statically in almost all shop floors rely on measurement of the undulations (roughness) on the workpiece surface.
 Although these methods can guide us to solve the quality of machining, it is difficult to meet the requirements in terms of hardware cost, labor cost and efficiency for the future processing needs of diverse and high-quality materials.
 As future unfolds, researchers need to develop methods for efficient grinding of diverse materials, which would not only focus on accurate and real-time prediction of surface roughness, but also reveal the physical mechanism, thus guiding the parameter selection and the development of new processes.

 6.2 A roadmap for the future

 Extant research shows that the result of the grinding process is influenced by many dynamically changing factors, contact area between the abrasive grits and the workpiece, stochastic distribution of the grits, wear of the grinding wheel and contact stiffness variations and inclusions in the workpiece (granular boundaries, imperfections and dislocation nucleation).
 It is hard to achieve deterministic quantitative measure for multivariable systems such as precision grinding.
 However, manufacturing machines are increasingly being equipped with sensors and communication capabilities under the vision of Industry 4.0 [135].
-Various advanced big data analytic methods such as data mining, data visualization and deep learning [136, 137] provide the basis for the computational intelligence in the information space.
+Various advanced data analytics methods such as data mining, data visualization and deep learning [136, 137] provide the basis for the computational intelligence in the information space.
 Moreover, advances in sensors and Industrial Internet of things (IIoT) [138] provide foundations for linking the physical world of machines to the knowledge world of computation.
 Such an integration and convergence into a physical-information world of manufacturing gives rise to a new focus on Digital Twin, which provides a complete digital footprint of a physical system from design and development through the end of the product lifecycle [139].
 Digital Twin takes advantage of physics-based simulation models and data driven intelligence to offer valuable clues on how the state of the workpiece changes during the grinding.
 Therefore, digital twins can provide an effective way to achieve the rapid development of diverse and high-quality material processing schemes via communication and interaction of physical space, information space, and empirical knowledge.

 Fig. 29 shows the structure of a near-term futuristic multi-information information fusion system for predicting ground surface roughness.
 Specifically, sensor technology would be very useful to acquire raw processing signals from the processing machines and manufacturing, for example, dynamometers and accelerometers [140, 141] can be used to measure the cutting forces and the machine tool vibration in the grinding process.
 In addition, the acoustic emission technology [112, 142] has also proved to be an effective tool to detect changes in the state of the workpiece during the grinding process.
 These signals can be used to develop more sophisticated deep learning models to achieve near zero error manufacturing.
-Combined with physical knowledge and the human empirical knowledge, all information can be made to infuse towards achieving an autonomous system for predicting surface roughness.
+Combined with physical knowledge and the human empirical knowledge, information can be directed towards achieving an autonomous system for predicting surface roughness.